This is why people gain weight after marriage

 A 2009 study by researchers from the University of North Carolina considered 7,000 people over a span of years and found that once couples began co-habit, they were twice as likely to gain weight as compared to their single friends.

 In 2013, a research sponsored by Diet Chef also say that more than 60 per cent of people put on weight when they are in a comfortable relationship.
 Diet Chef is a British company focused on providing people with healthy food.

 Owing to Professor Meltzer’s Popular survey [quite a number of websites ran a story on it], other studies and of course, popular opinion, it is quite easy to plump for peace-of-mind as the reason for weight gain in happy marriages and relationships.
 And to a typical Nigerian’s ears, that sounds like a great thing.

 Hey!
-Who doesn’t like or want peace of mind.
+Who doesn’t like or want peace of mind?

-But sometimes, ‘peace of mind’ could be a connotation for something unpleasant, like a blatant disregard of good diets and a type of unhealthy complacence known to married folks who believe that since they are already married and everything in the marriage is good, and since their boo is not complaining, why bother to look good or stay in shape for any reason?
+But sometimes, ‘peace of mind’ could be a connotation for something unpleasant, like a blatant disregard of good diets and a type of unhealthy complacence known to married folks who believe that since they are already married and everything in the marriage is good, their spouse is not complaining, why bother to look good or stay in shape for any reason?

-Considered from this context, becoming plumper due to marital bliss is more a result of bad choices than a great life.
+Considered from this context, becoming plumper due to marital bliss is more the result of bad choices than a colourful, great life.

-Whether or not the bae complains about that paunch that’s expanding in diameter; whether or not the boo complains about the increasing flabs and folds and slackening body, you are better suited for all life situations – relationships included - when you are healthy and this is what should be your motivation to look good and healthy at all times.
+Whether or not the bae complains about that paunch that’s expanding in diameter; whether or not the boo complains about the increasing flabs and folds and slackening body, you should know that you are better suited for all life situations – relationships included - when you are healthy and in top physical condition.

+This is what should be your motivation to look good and healthy at all times.

 That you are happy and that all is good in your relationship should never lure you into believing that great health is ever expendable.